JohnStuartPhil/one-page-project/README.md

   - In the code and automation section, select Pages.
   - In the build and Deployment section, under the Source section select Deploy from a Branch.
   - In the build and Deployment section, under the Branch section Main branch and Root file.
-  - Within a few minutes the live site shall then be refreshed
+  - Within a few minutes the live site shall then be refreshed.

 The live link can be found here - https://johnstuartphil.github.io/one-page-project/